cluoms/reading-notes/Botting and Muir review 2017.md

 ### Protomonaxonids

-	>Two major features of the protomonaxonids preclude a close relationship with any modern group.
+	> "Two major features of the protomonaxonids preclude a close relationship with any modern group."

 	some incoporate hexactine-like spicules, Steiner et al. 1993, Botting et al. 2013